toliaqat/xenon-wiki/dcp-REST-API.md

-Review    the     [verb    semantics     section    in     the    design page](./dcp-Programming-Model#verb-semantics-and-associated-actions)  on how  DCP maps  the well  known HTTP  verbs to  service state  update and lifecycle actions.
+Review    the     [verb    semantics     section    in     the    design page](./dcp-Programming-Model#verb-semantics-and-associated-actions)  on how  Xenon maps  the well  known HTTP  verbs to  service state  update and lifecycle actions.

 ## Utility services, per instance

-DCP starts a utility service  for every service instance.
+Xenon starts a utility service  for every service instance.
 The utility service  listens on  a  set of  suffix paths  that  provide per  service instance functionality:

- *  /stats -  Various stats  reported by  DCP runtime  (see below),  per service and  custom stats reported  through the setStat  and adjustStat Service methods.
+ *  /stats -  Various stats  reported by  Xenon runtime  (see below),  per service and  custom stats reported  through the setStat  and adjustStat Service methods.